 New to EV charging?
 Start here.

-If you’re just getting started with electric driving, charging might seem like one of the biggest unknowns, but it doesn’t have to be.
+If you’re just getting started with electric driving, charging might seem daunting at first, but it becomes very easy once you know the basics.
 From home charging to using public networks, and understanding the costs involved, there’s a wealth of helpful advice to guide you.

 • Energy Saving Trust – Great information and advice on home energy efficiency, with a dedicated section on charging electric vehicles.